opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

 #### Mac and Linux users

 `scp` should be included by default and available via the terminal on both Mac and Linux operating systems.
-Open a terminal window on your laptop and try copying the tarball containing Monday's 2.4 exercise from `training.osgconnect.net` to your laptop.
+Open a terminal window on your laptop and try copying the tarball containing today's exercise 4.1 from `training.osgconnect.net` to your laptop.

 #### Windows users